publishpress/PublishPress-Future/readme.txt

 * Receive email notifications when your content expires.
 * Show expiry dates in your content, automatically or with shortcodes.

+## PublishPress Future Pro ##

 > <strong>Upgrade to PublishPress Future Pro</strong><br />
 > This plugin is the free version of the PublishPress Future plugin.
-The Pro version comes with all the features you need to schedule changes to your WordPresss content. <a href="https://publishpress.com/future"  title="PublishPress Future Pro">Click here to purchase the best premium WordPress content update plugin now!</a>
+The Pro version comes with all the features you need to schedule changes to your WordPresss content. <a href="https://publishpress.com/future"  title="PublishPress Future Pro">Click here to purchase the best plugin for scheduling WordPress content updates!</a>

 ## Options for Future Actions on Posts